 - Stir in the spinach and allow it to wilt for 2 minutes.

-- Served topped with vegan Parmesan cheese for a delicious flavour!
+- Served topped with vegan Parmesan cheese for a delicious flavor!